JulianaZani/codeinstituteproject4/README.md

 The site is designed with accessibility and user experience in mind, following modern development practices using HTML, CSS, JavaScript, Python, and Django.

+**Project Journey**
+This project was a real challenge for me.
+For most of the post-third project period, I had to work longer hours at my job, which left me with very limited time to study.
+It was only towards the end that my workload at the company decreased, allowing me to dedicate more time to completing the project.
+There were many moments when I almost gave up.
+Thank you, and I apologize for any rough edges!

 ---

 ## Purpose